 That’s a great question.
 I turned to my friend Google to investigate.
 It turns out Google doesn’t know.
 It simply confirmed a lack of consensus.
 Here are the findings of my research:

-- Self-publishing and indie-publishing are not the same thing.
+- Self-publishing and indie-publishing are not the same things.
 However, the difference is a matter of perspective.

 - Self-publishing and indie-publishing both emerge as alternatives to traditional publishing.
 And we need those alternatives.